Replace Your Social Media

 Oneway.com is another alternative to Facebook and Twitter.
 Like Minds, it does not spy on its users and it also employs end-to-end encryption.
 It hosts videos and can be used for crowd-funding.
 Although open to everyone, Oneway is oriented to being a social media site for conservatives and Christians.
 Its user rules reflect that orientation.

 Currently, Gab is the primary alternative to Twitter.
-Gab views itself as the free speech version of Twitter and has very few restrictions on content, whether text or video.
-Although open to everyone, Gab has become the primary destination site for those anti-progressives who are being censored, banned, or who have had their content “shadow banned” by Twitter.
+Gab considers itself to be the free speech version of Twitter and has few restrictions on content, whether text or video.
+Although open to anyone, Gab has become the destination site for anti-progressives who are being censored, shadow-banned, or banned from Twitter.

-At the same time, Gab has also come in for recent criticism from the right for its apparent willingness to compromise its anti-censorship policies in order to stay online.
+Gab has also come in for criticism from the right for allowing account-holders to engage in speech that they argue is libelous.

-Mastodon is another twitter alternative.
-Although not as user friendly or as technically sophisticated as Gab, it is the larger site with over a million users.
-Mastodon is also Gab’s superior in some technical aspects.
-It is an open source platform and is decentralized in its organization.
-Mastodon is essentially a series of independent users and groups of users.
-You join those groups that you find of interest.
-The down side to this is that each group is actually its own site.
-For example, there is no single app for Mastodon that you can download to your phone, but only apps that you can download for specific groups.
+Mastodon is another Twitter alternative.
+Although not as user friendly or as technically sophisticated as Gab, it has a much larger number of people using it.
+Mastodon is also Gab’s superior in terms of how it is organized.
+It is an open source platform and completely decentralized.
+Anyone can start and control their own social media group and Mastodon consists of a universe of such groups.
+The down side is that each group is its own social media site.
+There is no single app for Mastodon that you can download to your phone, but only the apps that you can download to access specific groups.

 Idka is an interesting alternative to Facebook.
 Located in Sweden, it is a subscription-based service that is available in English.
 In addition to providing Facebook-type social media, Idka provides email, document storage, and document transmission.
 Idka also allows you to engage in online chat and messaging, and allows you to create public and private groups.
 All of these activities are guaranteed to be as private as you want them to be through Idka’s end-to end encryption system.
 And unlike “free” services, since Idka is a subscription service, there are no ads, no interruptions, and no tracking.